schmiedewerk/GdxGraphics/README.md

 The main use case is using a 1x1 white texture(region) that can be easily positioned, resized, rotated and colored. (see quick example above)

+However, you can use your regular images just as easily.

 ##Graphics
 - sprite(): allows for quick creation of a sprite
 - draw(): handles the sorting, filtering and drawing of all active sprites